BCLibraries/burns-exhibits/content/Ferocious_Females/_index.md

 title: "Introduction"

 # Title of exhibit
-exhibit_title: "Ferocious Females"
-exhibit_subtitle: "Tracing Mythological, Magical, and Monstrous Women"
+exhibit_title: "The Romance of Books"
+exhibit_subtitle: "A Diversion from Everyday Life"

-date: 2021-05-16T12:49:20-04:00
+date: 2021-06-08T11:42:40-04:00

 # Page order (1 is 1st page, etc.)
 weight: 1

 # Big image on first page.
-front_image: "ff4.png"
+front_image: "Romance shelfie.jpg" # Replace with the real image
+front_caption_headline: ""
+front_caption_text: ""

 # Change to true if this exhibit is currently running.
 current: false